 Lastly, don’t miss May’s Spanish article, “Aprobación de Arrendatarios.”

 Mark D. Friedman, Esq. & Jay Roberts, Esq., Editors

 Hurricane Insurance Claim Deadlines

 Almost three years have passed since Hurricane Irma and almost two years since Hurricane Michael.
-If your community has received insurance money and rebuilt, or if your community has only suffered minor damages, both hurricanes may seem a lifetime ago.
-Unfortunately, many communities are still suffering through unpaid claims and, in many cases, unknown damages. …Continue Reading →
+If your community has received insurance money and rebuilt, or if your community has only suffered minor damages, both hurricanes may seem a lifetime ago. …Continue Reading →

 Does A Director of a Condominium Association Have to Also Be a Member?